openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

       $(kubectl --namespace kube-system get pods | /bin/grep coredns | cut -d " " -f1)
    ```

-1. Test DNS from inside your cluster.
-You know it's working if you see the same IP address in the response as when you run `minikube --profile miniziti ip`.
+1. Verify that "*.ziti" DNS names are resolvable from inside your cluster.
+This is required for your pods to communicate with the OpenZiti Controller's advertised address.You will know it's working because you see the same IP address in the response as when you run `minikube --profile miniziti ip`.

    ```bash
    kubectl run --rm --tty --stdin dnstest --image=busybox --restart=Never -- \